-Through integrating awareness of the touch component at the core of daily caregiving activities with education about our sense of touch, caregivers have the opportunity to recognize the possibilities of deeper levels of trust and tenderness that exist in the caregiving relationship.
+Through integrating awareness of the touch component at the core of daily caregiving activities with education about our sense of touch, caregivers have the opportunity to develop deeper levels of trust and nurturing.

-Touching Moments integrates this knowledge, of the multi-dimensional relationship of touch, with the comfort strategies including positioning the medically frail person with pillows in a bed and a chair and applying lotion to the skin.
+Touching Moments integrates this knowledge of the impact of touch during caregiving activities with the comforting strategies of propping the medically fragile person with pillows in a bed or chair and the application of lotion to the hands or feet.

-Using these techniques in a therapeutic model supports relaxation, nurturing, relief from anxiety, grounding, to assist in pain control, deepen respiration, offer personal reflective time, additional social contact, comfort, and pleasure.
-Because the healing in touch is reciprocal many of the positive outcomes for the medically frail person are also experienced by the caregiver.
+Using these techniques in a therapeutic model supports relaxation, nurturing, relief from anxiety, grounding, deepening of respiration, additional social contact, and comfort.

-Touching Moments will serve anyone providing hands-on care for a loved one, patient or client, or who is exploring the possibility of serving in a caregiver capacity.
+Touching Moments will serve anyone providing hands-on care for a loved one, patient or client, or anyone exploring the possibility of serving in a caregiver capacity.